 In the early days of the Linux operating system, we used to compile and install the applications from the source files.
 Doing so was very tedious and time-consuming.
 Additionally, the user itself had to manage the dependencies and some related stuff.
 Basically, it was not something that can be a daily pie in the current era of computer operating systems.

-As the diversity took over the Linux the complication also made their way into developers and users way.
-Now, we have many package systems and package management tools (apt, zypper, yum, dnf, pacman, etc).
-As developers have to build and manage so many packaging systems and users have to learn different package management tools for different Linux distributions.
+And not just the packages but many package management tools as well.
+We have many package systems and package management tools (apt, zypper, yum, dnf, pacman, etc).
+Now developers have to build and manage so many packaging systems and users have to learn different package management tools for different Linux distributions.

-A single snap application package file can be installed on any Linux distribution so there is a universal installer file.
+A single snap application package file which we can install on any Linux distribution so it simply a universal installer file.
 Along with this, you have ‘snap’ a universal package manager to install and manage the applications.

 Basics of snap command line